Brightspace/d2l-license-checker/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/Brightspace/license-checker-ci.svg?token=35c8aaa2a23218042f46e29b59702f97633d82b3ef2fecefaa9b760fb0d3a305)](https://greenkeeper.io/)

-Simple tool to continuously check licenses of all npm or bower dependencies in a project.
+Simple tool to continuously check licenses of all npm dependencies in a project.
 Can be added to a test suite / CI to get a warning about packages not meeting predefined license requirements.
 This is basically a wrapper around [`davglass/license-checker`](https://github.com/davglass/license-checker)

 ## How to use